Transformers learn to implement preconditioned gradient descent for in-context learning: Proofs for the single layer case

-Then a global minimum is given as where $E_{i_1,i_2}$ is the matrix whose $(i_1,i_2)$-th entry is $1$, and the other entries are zero. \end{lemma} \begin{proof}[{\bf Proof of Lemma~\ref{lem:component opt}}] Note first that $f_j$ is convex in $X$.
-Hence, in order to show that a matrix $X_0$ is the global optimum of $f_j$, it suffices to show that the gradient vanishes at that point, in other words,
+Then a global minimum is given as where $E_{i_1,i_2}$ is the matrix whose $(i_1,i_2)$-th entry is $1$, and the other entries are zero. \end{lemma} \begin{proof}[{\bf Proof of \autoref{lem:component opt}}] Note first that $f_j$ is convex in $X$.
+Hence, in order to show that matrix $X_j$ is the global optimum of $f_j$, it suffices to show that the gradient vanishes at that point, in other words, $\nabla f_j(X_j) = 0$.
+To verify this, let us compute the gradient of $f_j$: for a matrix $X$,